 Mizzou provides award-winning living and learning programs designed to support your ambitions and success.
-Many former students will tell you that living in the halls helped them become the Tiger they are today.
-Here are just a few of the programs that contribute to the unique and inclusive on-campus living experience.
+Many former students will tell you that living in the halls helped them become the Tigers they are today.
+Here are just a few of the programs that contribute to the unique and welcoming on-campus living experience.

 Students who live in our residence halls are more likely to stay in school and graduate in four years.

 Learning communities group students with similar social or academic interests together in designated floors within a residence hall.
 They are open to freshmen, sophomores, juniors and seniors.